The Suzuki Method

 Very.
 One or both parents attend every lesson.
 The joy of the method is working together and discovering together.

 All students attend one private lesson per week and one group class per week.
 Beginning students will have a 15-30 minute lesson depending on their age and ability to focus.
 Group class is 50 minutes in length.

 What is the purpose of group class?

-Group class allows students with similar musical developement to work on and reinforce techniques and musical concepts learned in private lessons in a motivational environment.
-Direction following skills, self-discipline, audience skills, teamwork, constructive criticism and preperation for performance are all accomplished through group class participation.
+Group class allows students with similar musical development to work on and reinforce techniques and musical concepts learned in private lessons in a motivational environment.
+Direction following skills, self-discipline, audience skills, teamwork, constructive criticism and preparation for performance are all accomplished through group class participation.